Hindus prayed at Babri site, but never had title rights: Muslim parties tell SC

 The Muslims parties relied on a Supreme Court judgment that called those who demolished the Babri Masjid as miscreants.

-During the hearing in the Ayodhya case, the Muslim parties said that miscreants cannot claim ownership over the 2.77 acre disputed land.
+During the hearing in the Ayodhya case, the Muslim parties said that miscreants cannot claim ownership over the 2.77 acres disputed land.

 They harassed Muslims to dissuade them from offering namaz regularly, senior counsel, Rajeev Dhawan argued.
 Can these actions of the miscreants be taken as a new ground by the Hindus to claim ownership, he sought to know.

-In 1994, a three judge Bench of the Supreme Court had said that those who had demolished the Mosque had no religion, caste or creed except the character of a criminal and the mere incident of birth of such a person in any particular community cannot attach the stigma of his crime to the community in which he was born.
+In 1994, a three-judge Bench of the Supreme Court had said that those who had demolished the Mosque had no religion, caste or creed except the character of a criminal and the mere incident of birth of such a person in any particular community cannot attach the stigma of his crime to the community in which he was born.